mindcape/newInf/inferneonAng/README.md

 ### Building and starting the server ###

-Start the server and in eclipse go to servers.xml and modify the following line as follows:
+Start the server and deploy the app on tomcat.
+In eclipse go to servers.xml and modify the following line as follows:

 <Context docBase="inferneonAng" path="/" reloadable="true" source="org.eclipse.jst.j2ee.server:inferneonAng"/>

+Remove inferneonAng from the path as shown above.

-After changing the above line, update the profiles on the server by going to Run -> Run Configurations On the left side, server apache tomcat configuration is available Under Arguments add:
+After changing the above line, update the profiles on the server by going to:

+Run -> Run Configurations

+    On the left side, server apache tomcat configuration is available

+Under Arguments add:

     -Dspring.profiles.active=test

 The spring test profile will activate an in-memory database.
 After the server starts, the application is accessible at the following URL: